Is There a Toxic Baby Food Class Action Lawsuit?

 Yes.
 A U.S. House of Representatives Committee on Economic and Consumer Policy released a report in February 2021, finding many baby foods contain elevated levels of toxic heavy metals including arsenic, lead, cadmium and mercury.

-Since the groundbreaking report was released, at least 38 separate baby food class action lawsuits and individual baby food lawsuits have been filed against Gerber, Beech-Nut, Nurture (Happy BABY brand), Hain (Earth’s Best Organic brand), Campbell (Plum Organics brand) and Sprout Organic Foods.
+Since the groundbreaking report was released, a number of baby food class action lawsuits and individual baby food lawsuits have been filed against Gerber, Beech-Nut, Nurture (Happy BABY brand), Hain (Earth’s Best Organic brand), Campbell (Plum Organics brand) and Sprout Organic Foods.

 The toxic baby food cases all raise similar allegations that the baby food manufacturers knew or should have known the baby foods contained heavy metals, and put profits over children’s safety by failing to thoroughly test, limit and report the levels of arsenic, lead, cadmium and mercury in baby food products.

-Many of the plaintiff’s have claimed that if information about the toxic heavy metals had been provided, and the potential health risks, many parents would have likely chosen another baby food to feed to their vulnerable infants, which may have avoided numerous developmental disorders.
+Many of the plaintiffs claim that if information about the toxic heavy metals had been provided, and the potential health risks, many parents would have likely chosen another baby food to feed to their vulnerable infants, which may have avoided numerous developmental disorders.

-March, 1 2022 Baby Food Autism Lawsuit Update: U.S. District Judge James Donato denied a motion filed by Walmart Inc. to dismiss a baby food class action lawsuit, stating plaintiff’s have standing to sue because Walmart charged a premium for its Parent’s Choice baby food that was advertised as healthy, when it is said to contain toxic heavy metals.
+- March 2022 Update: U.S. District Judge James Donato denied a motion filed by Walmart Inc. to dismiss a baby food class action lawsuit, stating plaintiff’s have standing to sue because Walmart charged a premium for its Parent’s Choice baby food that was advertised as healthy, when it is said to contain toxic heavy metals.

 Allegations Raised In Toxic Baby Food Lawsuits